-The product is produced by one of the leading German manufacturers of quality and durable bathroom equipment.
+This toilet is produced by Duravit, a leading German manufacturer known for high quality and durable bathroom equipment.

-While most other wall-hung toilets feature a gravity-feed flush system, the Starck uses a pressure-assisted flush system.
-As such, the toilet has one of the most powerful flush systems you will ever get in a wall-mounted toilet.
+While most other wall-hung toilets feature a gravity-feed flush system, the Starck uses a pressure-assisted one.
+Because of this, this toilet has one of the most powerful flush systems you will ever see in a wall-mounted toilet.

 Additionally, the toilet features a dual-flush mechanism for additional flush power.
 With regards to durability, the manufacturer uses solid ceramic to make the Duravit Starck.
 This construction has been proven to last for years without any problem.

 10. Ove Decors Tuva Tankless Smart Toilet – Great Value for the Money